 General Fund expenditures are closely monitored with all departments working together to limit their expenditures with minimal impact on currently provided public services.
-The City's total budgeted positions remained at the current level of 114.75 full-time equivalents.
-City staff received a cost of living increase of 2.10% in 2018.
+The City's total budgeted positions grew by 16.5 full-time equivalent positions to a total of 131.25.
+This increase was necessary to realize planned service level increases.
+City staff received a cost of living increase of 2.43% in 2019.

-Ending fund balance in the General Capital Improvement Fund decreased \$144,000.
+Ending fund balance in the General Capital Improvement Fund decreased \$169,000.
 There are currently no active or planned construction projects in this fund.